kode4food/ale/docstring/let.md

   (concat x y))
 ```

 This example will create a list called _x_ and a vector called _y_ and return the lazy concatenation of those sequences.
-Note that the two names do not exist outside of the `let` form.
+Note that the two names do not exist outside the `let` form.